Chart Color Schemes

 Revesby Heights is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Revesby Heights' dwellings, as per the latest Census, consisted of 72.9% houses and 27.1% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Revesby Heights stood at 34.2%, with mortgaged dwellings at 46.3% and rented ones at 19.4%.
-The median monthly mortgage repayment was $2,726, surpassing Sydney metro's average of $2,427.
-Median weekly rent in Revesby Heights was $650, higher than Sydney metro's $470.
+In Revesby Heights, as per the latest Census, 72.9% of dwellings were houses, with the remaining 27.1% being semi-detached, apartments, or other types.
+This differs from Sydney metro's composition of 55.9% houses and 44.1% other dwellings.
+Home ownership in Revesby Heights stood at 34.2%, with mortgaged properties making up 46.3% and rented dwellings accounting for 19.4%.
+The median monthly mortgage repayment in the area was $2,726, higher than Sydney metro's average of $2,427.
+The median weekly rent figure in Revesby Heights was $650, compared to Sydney metro's $470.
 Nationally, Revesby Heights' mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing